df-map-archive/dfma-map-file-archive/README.md

 ## Map File Archive

-This map file archive is an archive of dwarf fortress maps (FDFMAP files) and associated data (Description, ).
+This map file archive is an archive of dwarf fortress maps (*.fdf-map files*) and any  associated descriptive data, such as author, submitter, fortress name, map year, map season, submission date, points of interest, and description.

 ## Roadmap